datagrok/modular-git-hooks/README.md

 ## Developing your own hooks

 The executable files in each `$hook.d` directory have the same semantics as normal git hooks: they are executable scripts or binaries like any other.
-With the exception of `pre-push`, `pre-receive`, and `post-receive`, they are passed the same arguments that git normally passes to its hooks.
+They are passed the same arguments and data on standard input that git normally passes to its hooks.

 Any hooks that are not marked executable are ignored.

-`pre-push`, `pre-receive`, and `post-receive` hooks are unique in that git normally provides those hooks with information on standard input.
-In order to multiplex this information to all mini-hooks, dispatch captures git's data into a temporary file and provides the filename as the first argument to these hooks.
-It is then the hook's responsibility to read and parse the file instead of reading from standard input.
+Hooks whose filenames begin with `.` or end with any of the following are ignored: `.sample`, `.rpmsave`, `.rpmorig`, `.rpmnew`, `.swp`, `,v`, `~`, `,`, `.dpkg-old`, `.dpkg-dist`, `.dpkg-new`, `.dpkg-tmp`

-The dispatch script will set into the environment for all hooks:
+The `dispatch` script will set the following variables into the environment for all hooks:

     null_commit - the special "null commit" value meaning a branch is being deleted empty_tree - the special "empty tree" value meaning HEAD does not exist